MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.
 To see a comprehensive list of released and upcoming features, take a look at <a href="https://docs.microsoft.com/dynamics365/release-plans/" target="_blank">Dynamics 365 and Power Platform release plans</a>, which summarize early access features, preview features, monthly general availability enhancements, and bug fixes.

 > [!IMPORTANT]
-> A mandatory upgrade to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution will be released on April 28, 2020.
-The PC and HoloLens apps will support both the old and updated solutions for 30 days.
-Starting May 1, 2020, the PC and HoloLens apps will require the April 28 solution or later.
-Work with your IT admin to schedule a solution update. <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Learn how to update the solution</a>.
+> An update to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] Common Data Service solution will be released on April 28, 2020.
+This update includes a foundational change to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] data model that will enable new features in upcoming releases of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps.<br><br>Any updates to the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps released after May 26 will require the April 28, 2020 solution.
+You have until May 26  to install the solution update.
+All versions of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps released on or after May 26 will be backward compatible up to the April 28, 2020 version of the solution.<br><br>If you choose not to update your PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution, there will be no impact; you will be able to continue using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] with the existing feature set.<br><br>To schedule a solution update, work with your IT admin.<br><br>- <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Learn how to update the solution</a><br>
+<a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-apps-solution-compatibility" target="_blank">Check on solution/apps compatibility</a>

 ## April 1, 2020

-Version XXXXX of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and version XXXXX of the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution include the following new features.
+Version 305.2003.28001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and version 300.0.5.127 of the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution include the following new features.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|